-Officers generated 1033 written offense reports, an increase of 175, or 20%, from the previous year.
+Officers generated 983 written offense reports.
 Offense Reports are written when a calls for service results in an arrest, criminal investigation or other police action requiring written investigative reports and follow-up activity.

 The department has experienced an increase in felony investigations, including financial crimes that are time consuming to investigate along with more intensive drug related investigations.